andy-guttridge/memory-mixup/README.md

 Instructions for the game are provided by a modal dialog which appears when the page first loads, and can be easily invoked by the player at any time via the 'How to play' button at the top of the website.
 The modal dialog is responsive to the size of the device, ensuring the instructions can be easily read on a wide range of devices.

+The modal dialog can be dismissed either by clicking the 'I'm ready' button or by clicking outside of the dialog, in line with common UX convention.

 This feature addresses objectives 2, 3 and 4.

 <p align="center">